jobsort/jobsort/leetcode/largest-number-at-least-twice-of-others.md

----
-name: "Largest Number at Least Twice of Others"
-title: "LeetCode Largest Number at Least Twice of Others Solution"
-description: "Solution for you are given an integer array nums where the largest integer is unique.
-Determine whether the largest element in the array is at least twice as much as every other number in the array.
-If it is, return the index of the largest element, or return -1 otherwise."
-published: "2021-09-03 PDT"
-modified: "2021-09-03 PDT"
----

 # Largest Number at Least Twice of Others Problem & Solution

 You are given an integer array `nums` where the largest integer is unique.